blankreb/macOS-javascript-for-automation/README.md

-# macOS-javascript-for-automation
+# Keynote-javascript-for-automation
-Script that use Javascript to control the Macintosh O2 and access the Internet
+Script that use Javascript to control Keynote the Macintosh